Why BuddyPress & BuddyBoss Communities Stay Silent (And How to Build Real Community Engagement)

 The real issue is simpler.
 You launched with silence and expected members to break it.

-Here is what happens in most BuddyBoss communities:
+Here is what happens in most BuddyPress and BuddyBoss communities:

 Empty activity feed on day one.
 Members log in and see nothing.
 No posts.
 No conversations.
 No activity.
 The first impression is abandonment.